-Never ride the vehicle without an air filter since dust and dirt can get into the engine and result in increased wear.
+Never operate the vehicle without an air filter as dust and dirt will enter the engine and lead to increased wear.

 Engine failure Overheating of engine.

 If the coolant temperature warning lamp lights up, stop and switch off the engine.
 Allow the engine to cool down and check the coolant level in the radiator, and top up if necessary.
 If you continue with the coolant temperature warning lamp alight, you may have engine failure.